-Strategy: We suggest three strategies to come to terms with PM: all Pugs intended for breeding should have their spine CT-scanned and only those with normal spines should be used in breeding.
+Strategy: We suggest three strategies to come to terms with PM: all Pugs intended for breeding should have their spine CT-scanned or X-rayed and only those with normal spines should be used in breeding.
 We should also breed towards a normal length of the back and we should introduce new genes from a donor breed to reduce homozygosity.

 We see in Old German Pugs and Retro Pugs that they do not have defects in the spine as the Standard Pugs do.
 (Read more under “Hemivertebrae and other vertebral anomalies”.)
 We believe that this has to do with the fact that the Old German Pugs and Retro Pugs have been given a normal length of the back, not being too compact.
 The Pug must be rectangular, not square in form.
 In this way, the vertebral anomalies will probably disappear by themselves.

 There is presumably also a genetic component in PM although we do not know the genetic background of it.
 However, we do know that this type of disease has increased in many breeds because purebred dogs are very homozygous, i.e. there is very little genetic variation.
 Carol Beuchat writes in a text in her course “Managing genetics for the future”: